felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 Be conversational rather than formal but don’t overdo it.
 Be friendly, and respectful while sharing your know-how.

 ## Notices

+Notices should include important note, examples and frequently asked questions.

 Notices give important or useful information that isn't necessarily part of the flow of the text.